 Martha Diaz is a community organizer, media producer, archivist, curator, mentor, and educator.
 Diaz is one of Women’s eNews distinguished 21 Leaders for the 21st Century whose work has traversed the hip-hop entertainment industry, the public arts sector, and the academy over the last 25 years.
 Diaz has worked in Hollywood and on independent movie productions creating short films, TV shows, documentaries, and music videos.
-Diaz founded, produced and co-curated the Hip-Hop Odyssey International Film Festival and Hip-Hop Education Summit in 2002, 2003, respectively.
-As an educator, she has taught middle and high school students in Harlem and the Bronx and was an Adjunct Professor at New York University’s Gallatin School.
-In 2010, Diaz formed the Hip-Hop Education Center to cultivate and formalize the field of hip-hop-based education.
+In 2010, Diaz formed the Hip Hop Education Center to cultivate and formalize the field of hip-hop-based education.
 She has published research papers on hip-hop education and is co-editor of the Hip-Hop Education Guidebook, Vol. I ( 2007) and Rebel Music: Resistance Through Hip Hop and Punk (2015).
-Diaz has served as a Fellow at the Lemelson Center for the Study of Invention and Innovation – National Museum of American History, Curator/Scholar at The Schomburg Center for Research in Black Culture, Community Scholar at Columbia University, and The Nasir Jones Fellow at Harvard University.
-She was the Associate Producer of Nas: Time Is Illmatic film, which opened Tribeca Film Festival in 2014.
+Diaz has served as a Fellow at the Lemelson Center for the Study of Invention and Innovation – National Museum of American History, first Hip Hop Scholar-In-Residence at The Schomburg Center for Research in Black Culture, Bundles Scholar at Columbia University, and The Nasir Jones Fellow at Harvard University.
 Diaz was invited to curate the first Hip-Hop movie series presented by the Academy of Motion Picture Arts and Sciences and served as a guest curator at the Museum of the Moving Image.
-She sits on the advisory board of the Universal Hip-Hop Museum, Cornell University Hip Hop Collection, and the Hip-Hop Hall of Fame and Museum.
-Diaz is currently the New School Creation Fellow at the High Tech High Graduate School of Education where she is co-designing the first online hip-hop school.
+Diaz is currently a Senior Fellow at the USC Annenberg Innovation Lab where she is designing the first virtual hip hop school.